 Some property is particularly vulnerable to fraud, for example high value, unoccupied, mortgage-free, and (in some cases) tenanted properties.
 While high profile fraud cases have usually involved residential property, commercial property owners should...
 Read more

-Minimum Energy Efficiency Standards (MEES) apply to both residential and commercial properties but the two regimes are different - this briefing covers commercial properties.
-What is the effect of MEES?
-In summary, a landlord of a commercial property...
+Minimum Energy Efficiency Standards (MEES) apply to both residential and commercial properties but the two regimes are different - this briefing covers commercial properties, described by the regulations as “non-domestic” properties.
+What is...
 Read more

 Real estate advice

 Stephen Rockhill is now a regular contributor to The Times and Sunday Times.
 For those of you with a subscription to The Times his insights include answers to the questions:

 How to change the managing agent for your property...
 Read more